silviapfeiffer/external-videos/readme.txt

 === External Videos ===
 Contributors: silviapfeiffer1, johnfjohnf, nimmolo Donate link: http://www.gingertech.net/
-Tags: videos, YouTube, Vimeo, DotSub
-Requires at least: 2.9
+Tags: videos, YouTube, Vimeo, DotSub, Wistia, Dailymotion, crosspost Requires at least: 3.4
-Tested up to: 4.6
+Tested up to: 4.7
-Stable Tag: 0.28
+Stable Tag: 1.0

-This is a WordPress post types plugin for videos posted to external social networking sites.
+A WordPress plugin to add videos posted to your accounts on external video hosting sites.

 == Description ==

-This plugin creates a new WordPress post type called "External Videos" and aggregates videos from a external social networking site's user channel to the WordPress instance.
+This plugin creates a new WordPress post type called "External Videos" and aggregates videos from a video hosting site's user channel to the WordPress instance.
 For example, it finds all the videos of the user "Fred" on YouTube and adds them each as a new post type.
 The videos can be presented in a gallery using the shortcode [external-videos].
 There is also a widget to add a list of the most recent videos in a sidebar.

-While some aspects of this plugin do work on wordpress 2.9.2 it is really designed for 3.0+.
-When using 2.9 you will miss the following
-features:

-* Admin Interface to list videos
-* Video page per video
-* Adding videos as attachments to posts

 == Installation ==